Horse Riding with Alexander Technique.

 Rachel Williams of Auckland said “After just a few Alexander lessons with Jann, it was the first time I felt really balanced while sitting on my horse.”.

-Are you struggling to have cohesiveness with horse riding, For more information email Jann
+For more information email Jann